 Hawaii is a very expensive place to live.
 Locals who work in the service industry rely on tips to make ends meet.
-Not only does this include servers in restaurants and hotel bell and valet staff, but also such folks as guides who run the tours you'll enjoy.
+Not only does this include servers in restaurants and hotel bell and valet staff, but also such folks, such as guides who run the tours you'll enjoy.

 Don't Honk Your Horn

 If you're from one of the major mainland cities, it's an easy tendency to hit the horn when the car ahead of you doesn't immediately start up when the light turns green.